Do essential oils work? Are they safe? What even is aromatherapy? We asked aromatherapist Adora Winquist all this and more.

-AW: I recall walking past a Le Labo shoppe in London and thinking about what a beautiful aesthetic it had.
+AW: I recall walking past a Le Labo shop in London and thinking about what a beautiful aesthetic it had.
 There was a time when I loved conventional fragrance.
 I still like to layer my Coco Chanel with my favorite essential oils once in a while.
 I also notice a strong allergic response to many synthetic fragrances, and I am not alone.
 Ultimately, I feel we are being called back to nature.
-The natural world offers a wealth and range of holistic interventions that can enhance our wellbeing and create greater harmony in every aspect of our lives.
+The natural world offers a wealth and range of holistic interventions that can enhance our well-being and create greater harmony in every aspect of our lives.

 Ethos: What is the one thing you wish more people knew about essential oils?

 AW: All essential oils are not created equally.
-As we are moving into a greater understanding of our health and wellbeing, there is an enormous lift in essential oil sales worldwide.
+As we are moving into a greater understanding of our health and well-being, there is an enormous lift in essential oil sales worldwide.
 Their growth and bounty are dependent on Mother Nature herself.
 From weather, blights, and other natural variants, oil yields differ from year to year and ultimately there is only so much plant material grown and harvested globally.
 This is where “knowing your source,” becomes critical.

 Let’s call point “A” where the plant material is grown, harvested, and distilled (although there are many other permutations to this process).
 Before it makes it to point “B” and becomes a product on the shelf, your favorite spa, health food store or boutique, the essential oils will move through many different hands, and more often than not become adulterated in the process.
 The science of adulteration is itself a mega industry with essential oils for the wellness market competing with the heavy demand in the flavor and fragrance industry.
-The source, the species, and the knowledge of your desired aromatic profile are key in unlocking the full expanse of empowering medicine in these oils.
-Creating your own lexicon for quality aromatics takes time, but is well worth it.
-Using your organoleptic senses of sight, touch, and most importantly, smell of varying essential oils will help you build this “muscle” of discernment.
-Inviting the intimacy of relationship with the oils, and your openness to listen to the wisdom that they have to impart, will illuminate you in a myriad of unexpected ways.

-Natural, doesn’t always mean it is safe.
+Natural doesn’t always mean it is safe.
 Context is key.
 Safety in usage and blending is a voluminous topic.
 Here are a few key points: